anishkumar-Embedded/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

 # OUTPUT:

 # RESULT:

-Thus the distance of the obstacle was monitored using Ultrasonic sensor and the distance values are uploaded in the Thing speak using ESP32 controller.
+Thus the temperature sensor values are updated in the Thing speak using ESP32 controller.